redis-stack/redis-stack-docs/docs/ui/insight/plugins/plugin-development.md

 ### Files

-`package.json` should be located in the root folder of your plugins, all other files can be included into a subfolder.
+`package.json` should be located in the root folder of your plugins, all other files can be included into a sub-folder.

 * **pluginName/package.json** *(required)*: Manifest of the plugin
 * **pluginName/{anyName}.js** *(required)*: Core script of the plugin